google/docsy/userguide/content/en/docs/adding-content/shortcodes/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-You can customize Swagger UI's look and feel by overriding Swagger's CSS or by editing and compiling a [Swagger UI dist](https://github.com/swagger-api/swagger-ui) yourself and replace `themes/docsy/static/css/swagger-ui.css`.

 ### redoc

 The `redoc` shortcode uses the open-source [Redoc](https://github.com/Redocly/redoc) tool to render reference API documentation from an OpenAPI YAML or JSON file.
 This can be hosted anywhere you like, for example in your site's root [`/static` folder](/docs/adding-content/content/#adding-static-content), but you can use a URL as well, for example: